3lpsy/iscloudip/README.md

 # TODO

-[ ] Update Comments
+- [ ] Update Comments

-[ ] Use logger service instead of print
+- [ ] Use logger service instead of print

-    [ ] Incorpoate verbosity
+- [ ] Incorporate verbosity

-    [ ] Provide file logging for debugging
+- [ ] Provide file logging for debugging

-[ ] Allow setting up a manual provider
+- [ ] Allow setting up a manual provider

-[ ] Allow manually importing IPs to manual provider
+- [ ] Allow manually importing IPs to manual provider

-[ ] Let user import their own python3 providers
+- [ ] Let user import their own python3 providers

-[ ] Let user configure whether to clear cache on sync or not
+- [ ] Let user configure whether to clear cache on sync or not